nuhash9/brew/README.md

 # brew
 App to calculate coffee brew concentration and demonstrate CRUD functionality using Cloud Firestore.
-Firebase Auth • Firebase Hosting
+Also: Firebase Auth • Firebase Hosting